Table of Contents

 First you need to define what these asset properties are and then you can enter them.

-- Go to Advanced > Customise > Tables
+- Go to Settings -> Customise -> Tables

 - Click on the New button and then type the name of the asset property in the Item field.
 You can optionally add a Description of this asset property.

 - Then select the Data Type of the asset property from the drop-down list.
 This helps decide how the user will enter that information and what validation will take place.

 - If you want to be able to search for this asset by this asset property then slide on the Asset Identifier switch.

 How to update asset categories

 - Go to Home -> Settings ->Tables & Items.

-- Select the Asset Category table from the drop down.
-This will show you all the Asset Categories that have been added in your company
+- Select the Asset Category table from the drop-down.
+This will show you all the Asset Categories that have been added to your company

 - Select the Asset Category that you want to update and modify it.

 - You can add new Asset Categories here by clicking the New button and entering the name in.
 You are also able to upload a default photo for this Asset Category that will be used if there is no Asset or Asset Class photo.